AlexJonesNLP/SentimentMT/README.md

 **Experimental Materials**

 In human evaluations of the translations, we asked participants to grade translations based on both their accuracy (broadly speaking) and their level of sentiment divergence, and also asked them to provide reasons *why* they thought the sentiment of the source text differed from that of the translation, if applicable.
-We performed both an English-Spanish and English-Indonesian evaluation; see the following files:
+We performed both an English-Spanish and English-Indonesian evaluation.
+See the following files for reference:
 * The [translations that were evaluated](https://github.com/AlexJonesNLP/SentimentMT/tree/main/Data%20and%20Reference%20Materials/Translations%20for%20Evaluation)
 * [Source texts](https://github.com/AlexJonesNLP/SentimentMT/tree/main/Data%20and%20Reference%20Materials/Idiomatic%20Source%20Texts) (English tweets) deemed to be particularly "idiomatic"
 * The [evaluation templates](https://github.com/AlexJonesNLP/SentimentMT/tree/main/Data%20and%20Reference%20Materials/Evaluation%20Templates) themselves